 A lot of chargeback complaints come from sellers such as eBay, and this could be a bane to the existence of most businesses.

-I am personally of the opinion that you should give a fair shot to both Payoneer and PayPal.
+I am personally of the opinion that you should give a fair shot to both Payoneer and PayPal before you decide which is best payoneer or paypal.
 Sign up on both platforms and carry out transactions like you would typically do.
 Use the two services for three months and see which one gives you value for money, less stress while transacting cash and better customer support service.
 Does this sound like a plan?
 I think it definitely does!